riscv-boom/riscv-boom/docs/sections/issue-units.rst

 :numref:`single-issue-slot` shows a single issue slot from the *Issue Window*.
 [1]_

-Instructions are *dispatched* into the *Issue Window*.
+Instructions are *dispatched* into the *Issue Queue*.
 From here, they wait for all of their operands to be ready (“p" stands for *presence* bit, which marks when an operand is *present* in the register file).